-very important contribution, Norbert Werner (Stanford university), 2011
+very important contribution,

+Norbert Werner (born in Slovakia, today: Brno university, PhD.
+In Stanford)

 He has contributed to the experimental check of so called "cosmic web" theory (from 1999) - on X-ray photos of galaxies he detected a thread of hot gas between two groups of galaxies Abell 222 and Abell 223.